Saghen/blink.cmp/doc/modes/cmdline.md

 ## Keymap preset

 Set via `cmdline.keymap.preset = 'cmdline'`, which is the default.
-Set to `none` to disable the preset.
+Set to `'none'` to disable the preset.
 See the [keymap documentation](../configuration/keymap.md) for more information on defining your own.

 ```lua
 {